department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/design/h1-intro-text.md

 **/events**
 - **H1:** Events
+- **Intro text:** Learn more about events in our VA Pittsburgh health care community, including classes on health and wellness.

+**/past-events**
+- **H1:** Events
-- **Intro text:** Learn more about events in our Pittsburgh Veteran community, including classes on health and wellness.
+- **Intro text:** Learn more about events in our VA Pittsburgh health care community, including classes on health and wellness.

 **/stories**
 - **H1:** Stories
-- **Intro text:** Read about what's happening in our Pittsburgh Veteran community.
+- **Intro text:** Read about what's happening in our VA Pittsburgh health care community.

 **/news-releases**
 - **H1:** News releases